-Don’t go to an interview empty handed, but on the flip side, don’t go with your hands full of things.
+Don’t go to an interview empty-handed, but don’t go with your hands full of things on the flip side.
 It’s a good idea to bring a copy of your resume, cover letter, and professional references, as well as a portfolio.
 They may or may not want to review your portfolio—but bring yours just in case.

-Doing these things beforehand will not only improve your overall interview performance, but it will also alleviate much of the stress.
+Doing these things beforehand will not only improve your overall interview performance but will also alleviate much of the stress.

 2. Be ready for the questions you will likely be asked.
 Think of the answers you want to give.

-3. Know why you want to work for the particular company.
+3. Research and know why you want to work for a particular company.
 Do your best to obtain information about the company ahead of time.